mode89/CarND-Vehicle-Detection/writeup.md

 for each of the windows separately.
 Those windows overlap each other, which means, if we could resize and extract features from the whole ROI, we can avoid redundant operations and improve frame rate.

+Yet another issue was the detection of the distant white car.
+Choosing a smaller size of the searching window and accumulation of the heatmap over the time solved the problem.